wolfhoundgelert/xman/README.md

 xman.load_proj('./drive/MyDrive/xman_exps')
 ```

 Experiment is something we can "run" in a code (or in our life) with specified parameters.
 When we change parameters, we make a new experiment.
-Similar experiments combine into a group, that is defined by some aspect we examine with our experiments with different parameters.
+Similar experiments combine into a group that is defined by some aspect we examine with our experiments with different parameters.

 Thereby, we need to create a new group of experiments:
 ```python